Skip links

 Automated WOTC screening uses a digital workflow to help employers screen new hires, collect questionnaire responses, organize documentation, and support the WOTC process with less manual work.

 Yes.
-WOTC Plus helps employers manage automated WOTC screening, new-hire questionnaires, Form 8850 workflows, certification tracking, reporting, and hands-on support.
+WOTC Plus helps employers manage automated WOTC screening, SMS-based new-hire questionnaires, automated Form 8850 processing, certification tracking, reporting, and done-for-you service.

 WOTC Questionnaire and Survey Questions